ramanathan23/system-design/serverless-computing.md

 - **API Gateway**: An API gateway might be used to expose serverless functions as APIs, facilitating communication with the front-end application.

-## 3. Exploring the Tradeoffs in the Use Case

-### Navigating Challenges and Tradeoffs
-The utilization of Serverless Computing in the Image Processing Pipeline introduces specific challenges and trade-offs:

-- **Cold Start Latency**: Serverless functions may have cold start times, leading to slight delays in processing, especially for functions that have been idle.

-- **Resource Limits**: Serverless functions have resource limitations, such as execution time and memory, which may affect the processing of very large images or complex tasks.

-- **Vendor Lock-In**: Using a specific cloud provider's serverless offering can lead to vendor lock-in, potentially limiting portability across different cloud environments.

-## 4. Evaluating the Pros and Cons of the Concept
+## 3. Evaluating the Pros and Cons of the Concept

 ### Weighing Advantages and Disadvantages
 Serverless Computing offers several compelling advantages: